centrica-engineering/nucleus-docs/docs/components/ns-accordion.md

 ## Introduction

-> Accordion enables users to expand and collapse sections of content.
+> Accordion enables users to expand and collapse multiple sections of content.

-We use accordions to break down information or to link content to other pages through text links.
+We use accordions to break down content into meaningful sections, helping to reduce information overload.
+Accordions are useful for things like frequently asked questions or displaying multiple blocks of related content such as tariffs.

 ## Usage

-- We use accordions to break down information or to link content to other pages through text links.
-- Accordions allow us to reduce the information overload by using progressive disclosure.
-- Having the collapsed and expandable state, helps the user to read or find information that is divided by a meaningful order or area.
-- Accordions are useful for things like frequently asked questions or displaying multiple blocks of content such as tariffs.
-- We don't use key/important information in accordions.

 To see examples visit [Storybook](https://nucleus.bgdigital.xyz/demo/index.html?path=/story/ns-accordion--singular)